replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 We are going to add a second `ConfigMap` that will be used when the Super Duper Feature is enabled.

-Head over to the **Code Editor** tab, which contains a director tree that shouls look similar to this
+Head over to the **Code Editor** tab, which contains a directory tree that should look similar to this

 <p align="center"><img src="../assets/cf-code-edit-init.png" width=450></img></p>